SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 We'll use the CLI to deploy the components for our monolith.
 We will enter the CLI commands from the CodeReady Workspaces Terminal window.
 Before issuing these CLI commands, remember to log in to the OpenShift cluster by following the instructions from the "Introduction" lab you completed earlier.
 To deploy the monolith template using the CLI, execute the following commands:

+Confirm you are logged in:

+`oc whoami`

+This should return your uername (e.g. `ocpuser001`).
+If it does not, repeat the earlier steps to login from the Introduction lab.

-From the CodeReady Workspaces Terminal window, switch to the dev project you created earlier:
+Next, from the CodeReady Workspaces Terminal window, switch to the dev project you created earlier:

 `oc project ocpuser0XX-coolstore-dev`

 Run the below commands one by one to import all the required images and the template in to our namespace.

+> **NOTE**: Do not forget to replace the `ocpuser0XX` with your own username!

 ~~~sh
 oc create -n ocpuser0XX-coolstore-dev -f https://raw.githubusercontent.com/faizyorg/modernize-apps-labs/master/monolith/src/main/openshift/template-binary.json